SAP-archive/abnf-test-tool/README.md

 The ABNF Test Tool uses Java APG 1.0 from [http://www.coasttocoastresearch.com/apg/docs/docjava](http://www.coasttocoastresearch.com/apg/docs/docjava).

+Actually, it uses an extended version provided by Ken Baclawski at [http://www.ccs.neu.edu/home/kenb/eapg.jar](http://www.ccs.neu.edu/home/kenb/eapg.jar).
+This version allows case-sensitive literals surrounded by single quotes.

-The project contains two linked files:
+The project contains three linked files:

 - `abnf.txt`
 - `abnf-testcases.xml`
+- `eapg.jar`

-Point the linked files to your ABNF and your test cases.
+Point the linked files to your ABNF, your test cases, and a downloaded copy of Java APG, then you are ready to go.

 The project uses a custom build step to generate the java class `src/grammar/GrammarUnderTest.java` from the linked file `abnf.txt` using Java APG.

-The default run configuration `Check` executes all test cases in the linked file `abnf-testcases.xml`.
+The included run configuration `Check` executes all test cases in the linked file `abnf-testcases.xml`.

-The second run configuration `CheckTest` executes the JUnit self-test of CheckABNF.
-It uses the included test case file `TestCases.xml`

 The schema for the test case XML files is `TestCases.xsd`.
 Add it to